mostafa21314/ISS_Simulator/README.md

 The simulator will read the assembly file, execute the instructions, and print the results.

-The simulator supports the RV32I instruction set architecture.
-You can find the detailed instruction specification for RV32I online https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf.

 Understanding the Output:

 The simulator will output the following information: